katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 > &emsp;
 > 10838

 Notice the line count is different from the SNP-based Fst comparison; there are more lines in the sliding window-based Fst comparison.
 This is because there are more sliding windows across the chromosome in this data set than there are SNPs.
-Consider which of these steps is better for your data: the sliding window approach might not be the best in low-density SNP datasets.
+Consider which of these steps is better for your data: the sliding window approach might not be the best in low-density SNP datasets like this one.
+But we will proceed with the sliding window analysis so that we can demonstrate the code needed to identify the SNPs within outlier windows.

 Now let us plot the Fst across the chromosome.
 To do this, we will add line numbers on our Fst file that will be used to order the Fst measurements across the x-axis of our Manhattan plot.